 Killington is also home to one of the US’s nicest golf courses, which affords golfers stunning views from the course at the surrounding mountains.
 At nearby Pico Mountain there is a climbing wall and visitors can take part in the Pico power jump, miniature golf, and alpine slides.

-Staying there.
 There is a large variety of accommodation at Killington.
 The range includes country inns, condos and the Killington Grand Resort Hotel with its outdoor pool, restaurants and cocktail bars.

 Most of the options are just a shuttle bus ride or drive from the slopes on Route 4 or down the Killington Access Road.

 There are many condos near Snowshed, which are short shuttle from the lifts with ski-back trails.
 Many of the 19th century inns unfortunately do not accept children and they vary greatly in price.
 A number of vacation rentals are also available around Killington and many of them offer better access than the resort’s own condos.
 In total there are about 18,000 beds available within 30 miles (50km) of the resort.
-One Marriott that is worth considering is the Fairfield Inn & Suites White River Junction.
+One mid-range hotel that is worth considering is the Fairfield Inn & Suites White River Junction.